This is one of my favorite ways to prepare any sort of white fish. While you can use tuna and salmon, I think they’re much better cooked other ways.

-This isn’t really a recipe, in the sense of giving specific ingredients and amounts, just “how I do it” along with a couple of tips that give me great results every time.
+This is a very adaptable recipe–I share “how I do it” along with a couple of tips that give me great results every time.

-Use an instant-read thermometer to test for doneness after a further 2 to 5 minutes.
+- Use an instant-read thermometer to test for doneness after a further 2 to 5 minutes.
 Insert it into the center of the fillet; when done, it will read 135º F. (download my PDF of all instant-read temperatures).
 Using a thermometer to check for doneness is the biggest tip I have for cooking fish and having it turn out well.
-I was always afraid of having underdone fish that I would cook it until dry and awful.

 P.S.
 There are complete directions — with photos — for filleting fish in The Boat Galley Cookbook.Some links in this article (including all Amazon links) are affiliate links, meaning that we earn from qualifying purchases.